 Here is where money starts to make its presence known.
 Without buying the lift.

-With a lift installed, it may be necessary to raise the way the garage door opens, to clear the lift posts and any vehicle on the lift.
-Garage door services can address this, but it will add cost to the overall installation.
+With an installed lift, it may be necessary to raise the way the garage door opens.
+This is to clear the lift posts and any vehicle on the lift.
+The company that installed your garage door can address this but it will add to the cost of installation.

-Some lifts run on standard household current, but other models may require higher voltages, requiring electrical work.
-Additionally, some lifts will require connection to a compressor for their use.
+While some lifts run on standard household current, other models need higher voltages and electrical work.
+Some even require a connection to a compressor for their use.

 Now, About the Lift Cost

-If you plan to use the lift to store a vehicle in a raised position on a regular basis, or just need more stability or easy access to vehicle doors, a 4-post construction may be more suitable.
-So your cost for the lift itself will vary, depending on your requirements.
+If your plan is to use the lift to store a vehicle in a raised position, or need more stability/access to vehicle doors, a four-post lift will be more suitable.

-- Anchoring to garage floor - $250 (possibly less if done at time of initial installation)
+Anchoring to garage floor - $350 (less if done at the time of initial installation)

-Electrical work and compressor may not be required, depending on make and model of lift purchased, but if necessary, you will need to add those expenses.
+Electrical work and compressor might not be necessary.
+This will depend on the make and model of the lift purchased, but if necessary, you will need to add those expenses.